The Spinning History – A Zoetrope Animation Project

 From Storyboards to Animated Discs

-The foundation of the workshop was a curated list of historically significant events, developed in collaboration with the city archivist.
-Students translated these stories into sketches, storyboards, and eventually into animated sequences using paper strips, cardboard discs, and plexiglass cylinders.
-A compact introduction to animation principles supported their creative process, combining media history and city history with artistic expression.
+The workshop was based on a curated list of historically significant events, developed in collaboration with the city archivist.
+Students first translated these stories into sketches and storyboards and finally into animated sequences – using paper strips, cardboard discs, and plexiglass cylinders.
+A compact introductory course on the principles of animation accompanied the creative process and linked media history and city history with artistic expression.

 Live Show with Historical Animation Devices

-The project’s highlight was a live animation performance – a format I call The Spinning Animation Show – titled The Spinning History and presented at the Alte Schlachthof venue.
-In this immersive analog show, eight rotating turntables– some equipped with zoetropes and praxinoscopes – brought the animations to life in sync with a specially composed soundtrack.
-Each station used 360-degree speakers and a multi-channel sound system, turning the space into a living, ‘spinning’ exhibition of the city’s past.
+The highlight of the project was a live performance – a format I call the Spinning Animation Show – under the title The Spinning History, presented at the venue Alter Schlachthof.
+In this immersive analog show, eight rotating record players, some equipped with zoetropes and praxinoscopes, brought the animations to life in sync with a composed sound collage.
+Each station was fitted with 360-degree loudspeakers and a multi-channel sound system, transforming the space into a “spinning” exhibition of city history.

 Production photos